w314/storeApp/TUTORIAL_SETUP.md

 BCRYPT_PASSWORD=to_be_set
 SALT_ROUNDS=to_be_set
 ```
-- variables will be set, when we create our database as we develop the application
+- docker will set  up our psql database using the database name, and user info from the `.env` file
-- we will set up a database as well and a test database for our application and use the `ENV` variable to set the current environment (development or test)
+- we will set up the test database  manually
+- the `ENV` variable to set the current environment (development or test)

 ### 3. Add `.env` file to `.gitignore`
 It will keep sensitive information local.